optimalisatie/ai-shell-anthropic/README.md

 - The Haiku model is low cost and super fast (see [#models](#custom-anthropic-model))
 - Anthropic AI is reliable and precise in its responses.
 - Opus model available on par with GPT-4 and Gemini.
-- Improved with features such as instant mode, reading prompt files and image analyzation.
+- Improved with features such as instant mode, reading prompt files and image chat.

 <p align="center">
    <a href="https://www.npmjs.com/package/@optimization/ai-shell-anthropic"><img src="https://img.shields.io/npm/v/@optimization/ai-shell-anthropic" alt="Current version"></a>